 Disclosure: this page contains affiliate links to select partners.
 We receive a commission should you choose to make a purchase after clicking on them.

-If you’ve ever been on the receiving end of someone else’s judgment or criticism, you probably remember how awful it was.
-Even if you don’t remember exactly what it was they said, you likely recall how it made you feel in that moment.
+You’ve no doubt been on the receiving end of someone else’s judgment or criticism, and can remember how awful it was.

-Let’s take a look at some of the psychological reasons why someone might be judgmental.
-They can go a long way to helping us understand where others are coming from with their behaviors.
+Let’s look at the psychological reasons why someone might be judgmental.
+They can go a long way to helping us understand this type of behavior.

 Speak to an accredited and experienced therapist to help you identify why you are judgmental and to work on overcoming this behavior.
 You may want to try speaking to one via BetterHelp.com for quality care at its most convenient.